1929 – Founded and Incorporated

 2010 – PG&T Joins Project Peanut Butter

-Precision Gage & Tool began working with Project Peanut Butter and Partners in Food Solutions which are both nonprofit groups that target global starvation primarily in Africa.
+Precision Gage & Tool began working with Project Peanut Butter and Partners in Food Solutions who are both nonprofit groups that target global starvation primarily in Africa.

 2011 – PG&T Honored